JRamirez-F/Picture_Gallery/README.md

 In this section, you can see some pictures of living matter, collected over the years using microscopes.

-Just the breathtaking simplicity of the most beautiful complexity.
+The breathtaking simplicity and the most beautiful complexity.

 Thanks to the universities, research centers, and PIs who gave me the opportunity to see the world through a microscope.